lsst-sqre/kafka-aggregator/README.rst

    # dump the Avro schema for the corresponding model
    kafkaaggregator schema testtopic.models.AggTestTopic

-Before running the test topic aggregation example you have to register the schemas:
+Before running the test topic aggregation example you have to register the schemas for internal topics managed by Faust.

 .. code-block:: bash